Contributors from members of the Copper team

 1. Be consistent in your messaging.

-Because marketing and sales are often siloed, it’s not uncommon for messaging to be inconsistent between the two.
+Because marketing and sales are often siloed, it’s not uncommon for messaging to be inconsistent between the two when it comes to customer interaction.
 In fact, of 1,009 survey respondents, nearly half (48%) reported often or always experiencing different messaging from sales and marketing teams.

 This misalignment impacts brand perception, which is another huge decision-making factor for buyers.
 Content marketing platform ClearVoice insists that in order for a brand to succeed, “every interaction customers have with your brand should embody the brand promises and values dependably and understandably.”